 – Profoto B10s.
 Superb lights, but they are professional so I’m not sure they’re the type of lights someone buys to make their brisket look better. – Really Right Stuff tripods.
 I think these are worth their weight in gold.
 I had two tripods before this one and I’ll never buy another brand. – A remote control trigger to fire my camera.
 I don’t use it that often, but I think people underestimate how much they shake the camera when they push the button.
 I think people would be surprised how much I use a remote trigger.
 Definitely helps me maintain critical focus.

 Kelly Yandell – Kelly Yandell Photography – Follow Kelly on Instagram HERE and learn about her path during our interview HERE.
 See Kelly’s work via her website HERE and shop for prints HERE.
 Contact Kelly for gigs HERE.
 She’s also has a quintessential Texas, food, and travel blog called the meaning of pie HERE.
+ALSO, check out her incredible collection of bandanas at Bandana Cafe on Instagram.

 My favorite camera is the Canon 5D Mark IV right now.
 I’ve had the 2 predecessors and I am a true believer.
 I use it not only for food, but portrait and landscape work in some fairly dirty conditions.
 I love it.
 For food photography I always begin with my Canon 100mm macro lens.
 It is a wonderful lens.
 It is probably ten years old and still makes wonderful photos.
 But it is more useful in the studio or kitchen.
 If I need to have a little more flexibility, I take a Canon 24-70.
 It is just hard to beat.
 I have also started using my 50 mm macro more.
 It gives a little more for shooting scenes and also can transition into portrait.
 They are all good.
 But my 100 will always be my favorite lens to get a beautiful shot of one dish.
 It is not, however, an all-purpose lens.
 If you can only buy one lens, buy the 24-70.
 Now, these are the things I generally take if I am shooting for someone else.
 But if I am just running out to get BBQ and may or may not grab a few photos while I’m there, I usually pack my Sony a7II.
 I consider it my travel camera and it has taken me from Mexico to Bhutan.
 It is lightweight, has a great variable kit lens, and has a pop out LCD screen.
 This is priceless for the over the table shots and over the head photos when you are in a crowd.
 It is smaller and doesn’t scream “I’m a photographer” the way that a big Canon does.
 You can be a little less obnoxious with it, a little more stealthy.
 So often, I use my Canon when I’m being a photographer, and the Sony when I want to be a person who happens to be able to produce great photos.
 With either body, Lightroom is my best friend for editing and file management.
 A little tweak can do a world of good.
 BBQ joints are notoriously fun to shoot, but often have incredibly difficult lighting.
 Or no lighting.
 Like a cave.